apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

 The configuration installer factory provides support for configurations to the [OSGI installer](/documentation/bundles/osgi-installer.html).
 The provisioning of artifacts is handled by installer providers like the [file installer](/documentation/bundles/file-installer-provider.html) or the [JCR installer](/documentation/bundles/jcr-installer-provider.html).

-## Configurations
+# Applying of Configurations

-Configuration file names are related to the PID and factory PID.
-The structure of the file name is as follows:
+Configuration resource names are related to the PID and factory PID.
+The structure of the underlying file name/JCR node name is as follows:

     filename ::= <pid> ( ( '-' | '~' ) <subname> ) ? ( '.cfg' | '.config' | '.cfg.json')